MicrosoftDocs/office-developer-client-docs/docs/outlook/pia/how-to-create-a-distribution-list.md

 - csharp
 ---

-# How to: Create a Distribution List
+# Create a Distribution List

 This example shows how to create a distribution list and display it to the user.